adityayedetore/adityayedetore.github.io/_books/090_pale_fire.md

 status: none
 ---

-*Comments.* This book is a constructed labyrinth of formal symbols.
-Nabokov is at once Daedalus, Icarus, and the Minotaur at its center.
+*Comments.* This book is a labyrinth.
+Nabokov is at once Daedalus, Icarus, and the Minotaur.